ratpack/ratpack/ratpack-manual/src/content/chapters/02-setup.md

 lazybones create <ratpack template> <ratpack version> <app name>
 ```

-With Lazybones installed then getting started with Ratpack is as easy as...
+With Lazybones installed, creating a new Ratpack application is as easy as…

 ```language-bash
 lazybones create ratpack my-ratpack-app